 The DEP uses instruments employing a non-dispersive infrared technique to continuously measure carbon monoxide levels.
 The instantaneous concentrations are electronically recorded at the site, averaged for each hour, and stored for transmission to the central computer in Hartford.
 Due to the relative inertness of CO, a long sampling line can be used without the danger of CO being depleted by chemical reactions within the line.
 The most important consideration in the measurement of CO is the placement of the sampling probe inlet -- that is, its proximity to traffic lanes.
-DISCUSSION OF DATA

-Monitoring Network - The monitoring network in 1998 consisted of five carbon monoxide monitoring sites: Bridgeport, Hartford 013, Hartford 017, New Haven, and Stamford.
+Monitoring Network - The monitoring network in 1999 consisted of five carbon monoxide monitoring sites: Bridgeport, Hartford 013, Hartford 017, New Haven, and Stamford.
 They are all located in urban areas west of the Connecticut River, with three of them in coastal towns (see Figure 6-1).

-Precision and Accuracy - A total of 227 precision checks were performed on the carbon monoxide monitoring network during 1998.
-The resulting 95% probability limits for those checks were -2% to +4%.
+Precision and Accuracy - A total of 155 precision checks were performed on the carbon monoxide monitoring network during 1999.
+The resulting 95% probability limits for those checks were -2% to +5%.
 Network accuracy was determined by introducing a known amount of CO into each of the monitors.
-Eight audits for accuracy were conducted on the CO monitoring network in 1998.
+Seven audits for accuracy were conducted on the CO monitoring network in 1999.
 Three different concentration levels were tested on each monitor: low, medium and high.
-The 95% probability limits ranged from -3% to +5% for the low level test; -3% to +4% for the medium level test; and -2% to +5% for the high level test.
+The 95% probability limits ranged from -7% to +6% for the low level test; -5% to +3% for the medium level test; and -2% to +3% for the high level test.
 (For an explanation of the use of 95% probability limits, the reader should refer to section I.D.
 Quality Assurance in the Introduction of this Air Quality Summary.)

 8-Hour and 1-Hour Averages - An 8-hour average for CO is an average computed for the 8-hour period ending at any hour.
 An 8-hour average concentration exceeds the standard of 9 ppm if it is equal to or greater than 9.5 ppm.
-No site had an exceedance of the 8-hour CO standard, which means that the 8-hour standard was not violated in Connecticut in 1998.
-The maximum 8-hour averages decreased from 1997 to 1998 at Bridgeport, New Haven and Stamford, and increased at Hartford 017.
-The second highest 8-hour averages followed the same pattern.
+No site had an exceedance of the 8-hour CO standard, which means that the 8-hour standard was not violated in Connecticut in 1999.
+The maximum 8-hour average decreased from 1998 to 1999 at Hartford, New Haven and Stamford, and increased at Bridgeport.
+The second highest 8-hour average decreased at Hartford, increased at Bridgeport and New Haven, and remained unchanged at Stamford.
 The second highest concentration is important because a violation of the secondary CO standard occurs when there are two exceedances of the level of the standard.

 As for 1-hour averages, no site in the state recorded a value exceeding the primary 1-hour standard of 35 ppm.
-The maximum 1-hour averages decreased from 1997 to 1998 at Bridgeport, New Haven and Stamford, and increased at the two Hartford sites.
-The second high 1-hour values followed the same pattern.
+The maximum 1-hour averages decreased from 1998 to 1999 at Hartford 017, New Haven and Stamford, increased at Hartford 013, and remained unchanged at Bridgeport.
+The second high 1-hour values followed the same pattern, except that there was an increase at Bridgeport.
 The second highest concentration is important because two exceedances of the level of the primary standard are required before the standard can be said to be violated.